dcli

 User input

 Asking the user to input data into a CLI application should be simple.
-DCli provide a number of functions to facilitate user input.
+DCli provides a number of functions to facilitate user input.

 • ask